 Questions about the course

 AP Physics C: Electricity and Magnetism builds upon the AP Physics C: Mechanics course.
 It covers electrostatics; conductors, capacitors, and dielectrics; electric circuits; magnetic fields; and electromagnetism.
-For more details go to the two-page Course Overview (.pdf/1.24MB).
+For more details go to the course home page.

 AP Physics C: Electricity and Magnetism corresponds to one semester of an introductory, calculus-based college course.
 It is especially appropriate for students planning to major in physical science or engineering.